What is Haptics?

 Piezo Actuator Used: PZ12-112

-Our piezo drivers deliver the wide bandwidth and high slew rate required for high-speed piezo element operation.
-Thanks to their high-speed response, they can faithfully reproduce complex and delicate vibrations.
+Our piezo drivers deliver the wide bandwidth and high slew rate essential for high-speed piezo operation.
+They ensure faithful reproduction of complex vibration waveforms.

 -